jay-pe/skeincoinwalletgenerator/README.md

 Here is a link to the BitcoinTalk.org forum topic discussing this project: https://bitcointalk.org/index.php?topic=43496.0

-Please send DONATIONS for this project to Bitcoin Address:
-1NiNja1bUmhSoTXozBRBEtR8LeF9TGbZBN

 END USER NOTES:
  1) To print QRCode in IE8 you must enable the "Print Background Colors and